Hating whitey at Stanford

 If Stanford isn’t supplying the racism, I strongly suspect it’s supplying the jargon.
 And if Stanford doesn’t take the “cracker” incident seriously, and punish the adviser who hopes there are no “crackers” in her “enchanted forest,” Stanford will be condoning racism.

 In any case, Stanford doesn’t seem to be providing its students a liberal education.
-Rather, the “cracker” incident suggests that Stanford is providing its students a liberal bubble — an enchanted forest.
+Rather, the “cracker” incident suggests that Stanford is providing its students a liberal-fascist bubble — an enchanted forest for infantiles.

 Will these students be able to cope after they leave that bubble?
 Only if America becomes dysfunctional.